The REAL Costa RicaFind it Fast! Use Search

 Ugh!
 Be careful out there!

-Second, The Red Zone is a dangerous place no matter how seasoned a traveler you are or where you come from.
+Second, and I repeat!
+The Red Zone is a dangerous place no matter how seasoned a traveler you are or where you come from.
 Avoid it.
 You will be a huge target there and your chances of being robbed, beaten, mugged, or worse, are very real.

 TOP